 - Help the community by assisting us to resolve all kinds of legal issues and problems.

-- Use your skills to really make a difference to people's lives.
+- Give something back and use your skills to really make a difference to people's lives.

 - Gain experience relevant to your desired career and help realise your goals.